 Money-saving tip: Don’t input any dates to scan the best available times to go OR simply input ‘Spain’ instead of a specific airport – you may get a much cheaper flight!

-When I travel, I personally prefer to use VRBO.
+When I travel, I prefer to use VRBO.
 I book an entire apartment, giving me my privacy and the comfort of home amenities, such as a kitchen and washing machine.
 Since my dog(s) travel with me, it also allows me to filter based on pet-friendliness without the stress of disturbing hotel guests.

 If you’re traveling long-term, VRBO usually offers discounts for stays of a month or more – the discounts are significant, sometimes 50-60%!
 It winds up being cheaper than what I would have paid for my apartment rent back in the USA.